NikkiCS-AI/My-Database-Coursework/README.md

 ## 🧭 Usage

-Log in (or register) using the provided authentication form.
+* Log in (or register) using the provided authentication form.

-Use the dashboard/admin panel to manage customers, leads, interactions, reminders, and view sales data.
+* Use the dashboard/admin panel to manage customers, leads, interactions, reminders, and view sales data.

-Perform CRUD operations (Create / Read / Update / Delete) on customer, lead, interaction records via the web interface.
+* Perform CRUD operations (Create / Read / Update / Delete) on customer, lead, interaction records via the web interface.

-## 📂 Project Structure
-/ (root)
-├── COMP1044_Database.sql            ← SQL schema for database setup
-├── login.php / login.html           ← Login page for authentication
-├── (other PHP / HTML / JS / CSS files) ← Front-end and backend scripts
-├── admin / dashboard / customer / lead / interaction pages
-└── README.md                        ← This README file

 ## 🎯 What I Learned & Motivation

 This project helped me to:

-Design a relational database schema that handles customers, leads, interactions, and reminders
+* Design a relational database schema that handles customers, leads, interactions, and reminders

-Implement CRUD operations using PHP & MySQL
+* Implement CRUD operations using PHP & MySQL

-Build a full-stack web app with HTML/CSS/JavaScript front-end and PHP back-end
+* Build a full-stack web app with HTML/CSS/JavaScript front-end and PHP back-end

-Use local development tools (MAMP) to run a PHP + MySQL project
+* Use local development tools (MAMP) to run a PHP + MySQL project

+## 👤 Author

+Nikki
+Client–Server Networking Coursework Project (C Socket Programming)